 Applications for the 2020 Civic Leadership Academy will open in May.
 Please contact us and we will send you a reminder when the applications open.

 Participants in the Civic Leadership Academy must live within the City of Hillsboro.
 Check your address with our Hillsboro Maps tool.

-A selection committee that includes members of City Boards and Commissions and City Council will review the applications.
+A selection committee that includes members of City Council and City staff will review the applications.
 Space is limited.
-Priority given to candidates who are new to civic leadership.
+Priority is given to candidates who are new to civic leadership.
 People of all personal and professional backgrounds, people of color, and people from historically underrepresented communities are encouraged to apply.